dr-koehler-ai/Heart-Failure-Clinical-Records-Dashboard-V1/README.md

 # Heart-Failure-Clinical-Records-Dashboard-V1
 Machine learning project analyzing heart failure clinical records to predict patient mortality risk.
 Includes data preprocessing, exploratory data analysis, feature engineering, and model evaluation for clinical risk stratification.

+## Project Objective

+Heart failure remains one of the leading causes of hospitalization and mortality worldwide.
+Early identification of patients at increased risk of death may support clinical decision-making and improve patient management.

+The objective of this project is to identify **demographic and clinical variables associated with mortality in patients with heart failure** using exploratory data analysis (EDA), statistical methods, and predictive machine learning models.

+Ultimately, the project aims to demonstrate how clinical data can be transformed into actionable insights for healthcare professionals.

+---

+## Research Question

+> **Which demographic and clinical variables are associated with mortality in patients with heart failure?**

+---

+## Target Variable

+The outcome of interest is:

+- **death_event**
+  - **0** = Patient survived
+  - **1** = Patient died during the follow-up period

+This variable serves as the target for all subsequent analyses.

+---

+## Stakeholders

+The findings of this project may be relevant for several stakeholder groups:

+- **Cardiologists** – to identify high-risk patients and support treatment decisions.
+- **Hospital physicians** – to improve early risk assessment during admission.
+- **Nursing staff** – to increase awareness of patients requiring closer monitoring.
+- **Hospital management** – to support resource allocation, including ICU capacity planning.
+- **Clinical researchers** – to investigate prognostic factors in heart failure.
+- **Healthcare AI and Data Science teams** – as a foundation for predictive risk models.

+---

+## Potential Clinical Impact

+Identifying variables associated with increased mortality could support:

+- Earlier identification of high-risk patients
+- More intensive monitoring of unstable patients
+- Earlier escalation of care (e.g., ICU admission)
+- More frequent laboratory and clinical reassessment
+- Risk stratification at hospital admission
+- Improved allocation of healthcare resources

+It is important to note that this project aims to identify statistical associations rather than establish causal relationships.

+---

+# Data Understanding

+## Dataset Overview

 ## Dataset
 @article{Chicco2020MachineLC,
   title={Machine learning can predict survival of patients with heart failure from serum creatinine and ejection fraction alone},